Washington Monument: Design

 In 1836, after they had raised $28,000 in donations, they announced a competition for the design of the memorial.
 Robert Mills was formally selected in 1845.
-Mills had previously designed a monument to George Washington in nearby Baltimore in 1815, and he had been just been chosen Architect of Public Buildings for Washington.
+Mills had previously designed a monument to George Washington in nearby Baltimore in 1815, and he had just been chosen Architect of Public Buildings for Washington.
 His design called for a circular colonnaded building 250 ft in diameter and 100 ft high, supporting a four-sided obelisk 500 ft high, for a total height of 600 ft.
 A massive cylindrical pillar 70 ft in diameter would support the obelisk at the center of the building.
 The obelisk was to be 70 ft square (Note: The base of the obelisk atop the circular pillar was to have been "70 feet square" (70 ft square) according to the House report of 1872 and Torres (1984), but only "50 feet square" (50 ft square) according to Harvey (1903).
 The corners of a 70 foot square base (99 foot diagonal) would dangerously overhang a 70 foot diameter pillar, whereas a 50 foot square base (71 foot diagonal) would not.) at the base and 40 ft square at the top with a slightly peaked roof.
 Both the obelisk and pillar were hollow within which a railway spiraled up.
 The obelisk had no doorway—instead its interior was entered from the interior of the pillar upon which it was mounted.
 The pillar had an "arched way" at its base.
 The top of the portico of the building would feature Washington standing in a chariot holding the reins of six horses.
-Inside the colonnade would be statues of 30 prominent Revolutionary War heroes ands statues of the 56 signers of the Declaration of Independence.
+Inside the colonnade would be statues of 30 prominent Revolutionary War heroes and statues of the 56 signers of the Declaration of Independence.

-Criticism of Mills's design came up already in 1847, when architect Henry Robinson Searle from Rochester presented an alternative concept, backed by three objections against Mill's project:
+Criticism of Mills's design came up already in 1847, when architect Henry Robinson Searle from Rochester presented an alternative concept, backed by three objections against Mills's project:

 First, would the foundation sustain the weight of the required height, and especially with the increased localized pressure in a storm of wind; second, the mere obelisk appeared only as an enlarged plagiarism, in no way illustrating the memory of Washington personally, or those connected with him, or the history of this growing country; third, there is nothing whatever aesthetic about it, and nothing that would impress the visitor, whether native or foreign, with the grandeur of the work of Washington and his coadjutors in founding this nation.